Syllabus Training Program

 This course will be introduced to the latest techniques and research in piping and pipeline integrity to analyze a degraded condition due to either corrosion or mechanical damage.
 It also will gain an in-depth knowledge of pipe and fitting material specifications, manufacturing, fabrication process and their influence on mechanical properties of strength and toughness, to help in material selection and failure analysis.

-VALVES SELECTION, OPERATION AND MAINTENANCE FOR OPTIMUM SYSTEM PERFORMANCE
+VALVES SELECTION, OPERATION AND MAINTENANCE FOR OPTIMUM SYSTEM PERFORMANCE (Syllabus)

 This course provides an understanding of valves selection, operation, maintenance and how they interact for optimum system performance.
 Additionally, participants will receive expert guidance in making cost-effective decisions and tips for avoiding poor system operation.
 Learn hydraulic theory as it applies to valves systems, as well as criteria for their selection.
 This course offers a unique opportunity to learn more about the interaction of system equipment items and their applications.